xshamoh/docker-speedtest-monitor/README.md

 ## Project Structure

-.
+This project contains the following key files and directories:

+* `Dockerfile`: Builds the custom `speedtest-monitor` Docker image.
-├── Dockerfile                      # Builds the speedtest-monitor image ├── docker-compose.yml              # Orchestrates InfluxDB, Grafana, and Speedtest Monitor
+* `docker-compose.yml`: Orchestrates the InfluxDB, Grafana, and Speedtest Monitor services.
-├── entrypoint.sh                   # Entrypoint script for the speedtest-monitor container
+* `entrypoint.sh`: The entrypoint script for the `speedtest-monitor` container.
-├── send_to_influxdb.sh             # Script to parse SpeedTest output and send to InfluxDB ├── grafana/
+* `send_to_influxdb.sh`: Script to parse SpeedTest output and send data to InfluxDB.
-│   └── provisioning/
-│       ├── datasources/
-│       │   └── influxdb.yml        # Grafana datasource configuration
-│       └── dashboards/
-│           ├── dashboard.yml       # Grafana dashboard provisioning
-│           └── taganaka_speedtest_dashboard.json # The actual Grafana dashboard JSON
+* `grafana/`: Directory containing Grafana provisioning files.
+    * `grafana/provisioning/datasources/influxdb.yml`: Configures the InfluxDB data source in Grafana.
+    * `grafana/provisioning/dashboards/dashboard.yml`: Provisions the custom dashboard in Grafana.
+    * `grafana/provisioning/dashboards/taganaka_speedtest_dashboard.json`: The JSON definition of the Grafana dashboard.
-└── .gitignore                      # Specifies files/folders to ignore in Git
+* `.gitignore`: Specifies files/folders that Git should ignore.

 ## Getting Started